tonqa/JustType/README.md

 Additional options
 ---------------------

-* For using the syntax completion attachment view to the keyboard you need to add the following to your text input element:
+* For using the syntax completion attachment view for the keyboard you need to add the following to your textView or textField:

+        CGRect attachmentViewFrame = CGRectMake(0, 0, self.view.size.width, <height>);
         JTKeyboardAttachmentView *attachmentView = [[JTKeyboardAttachmentView alloc]
-                                                           initWithFrame:frame];
+                                      initWithFrame: attachmentViewFrame];
         [textView setInputAccessoryView: attachmentView];

-* If you want to deactivate the visual help (arrows) which occur while swiping then you can switch them off:
+* If you want to deactivate the visual help (arrows) which occur on top of the keyboard while swiping then you can switch them off:

         [[JTKeyboardListener sharedInstance] setEnableVisualHelp:NO];

-* Note: You can use the JTTextView and JTTextField also without intercepting gestures by not adding the keyboard listener or turning it off again:
+* Note: You can use the JTTextView and JTTextField also without intercepting gestures by not adding the keyboard listener (from step 2) at all or turning it off again:

-        [[JTKeyboardListener sharedInstance] observeKeyboardGestures:YES];
+        [[JTKeyboardListener sharedInstance] observeKeyboardGestures:NO];

 * If you want to turn the syntax highlighting off just use the following command on the textView / textField:

         textView.isSyntaxHighlightingUsed = NO;

-* In the case you don't want to support the syntax completion you can also turn it off:
+* In the case you don't want to support the syntax completion you can also turn it off for the textView / textField:

         textView.isSyntaxCompletionUsed = NO;

+* You can add your own highlighting style to a textView by creating and own UIView for highlighting, overwriting its *drawRect:* method and adding this highlightView to the textView (only on textViews):

+        UIView *myOwnHighlightView = [[MyOwnHighlightingView alloc]
+                                         initWithFrame:CGRectZero];
+        textView.highlightView = myOwnHighlightView;

+* If you want to create an own view for displaying the suggestions you can set a delegate corresponding to the *JTTextSuggestionDelegate* protocol and implementing some of the optional protocol methods:

+        textView.textSuggestionDelegate = self;

+* When you implement this protocol it will be useful to set own suggestions for the current selected word by calling the following method on the textView / textField:

+        [textView selectSuggestionByIndex: suggestionIndex];

 As a side note